Thanksgiving drinks for the whole family

 Here are some Thanksgiving-inspired smoothie recipes to keep you in the holiday spirit:

-- Pumpkin Pie Smoothie: with frozen banana, dates and almond butter blended together this pumpkin pie-inspired smoothie is the perfect way to satisfy your sweet tooth without feeling guilty
+Gather some frozen banana, dates and almond butter for a pumpkin pie-inspired smoothie.
+It’s a delicious way to satisfy your sweet tooth without feeling guilty!

 Thanksgiving drinks at Starbucks

-Many of Starbucks’ holiday beverages go well with the Thanksgiving mood, even if they are not particularly Thanksgiving-themed drinks:
+Apart from that, many of Starbucks’ holiday beverages go well with the Thanksgiving mood, even if they are not specifically Thanksgiving-themed drinks:

-- The apple based drinks Steamed Apple Juice and Caramel Apple Spice (warm) and Apple Crisp Crème Frapuccino (cold)
+• Their apple based drinks, such as the warm Steamed Apple Juice and Caramel Apple Spice or the cold Apple Crisp Crème Frapuccino go very well in this season.

-- Yummy warm milk drinks such as Pumpkin Spice Crème, Steamed Milk, Vanilla Crème, Cinnamon Dolce Crème, Chestnut Praline Crème and Caramel Brûlée Crème.
+This year you can find in Starbucks Pumpkin Spice Crème, Steamed Milk, Vanilla Crème, Chestnut Praline Crème and Caramel Brûlée Crème.